 features

-From an elegant English fizz to a stunning New Zealand Chardonnay, these are 10 of the best wines at M&S in 2025
+From an elegant English fizz to a German Pinot Noir perfect for chilling, these are 10 of the best wines at M&S in 2026

 Words by David Kermode

 Over the years, the best wines at M&S have built the brand a reputation for quality, consistency and a focus on innovation but does its current range reflect these principles?
-The answer, of course, is that it depends.
-The UK wine and grocery markets demand value, leaving M&S in the tricky position of trying to layer price reductions over expectations of excellence and creativity.
-On the whole, it performs this balancing act with some dexterity.
-M&S has always been a bit different, for years eschewing advertising and refusing to accept credit cards, but these days a near-total reliance on its own-label products remains its unique selling point.
-This guide highlights some of best wines at M&S in 2025 – wines that reflect various consumer needs and occasions.
+Supermarket shoppers demand value, leaving M&S in the tricky position of trying to match expectations of excellence and creativity with competitive price points.
+And on the whole, it performs this balancing act with aplomb.

 In summary, the M&S wine range is impressively broad and diverse.
 If you’re popping in on your way home, a good general rule is to look to one of the three named sub-ranges (Found, Classics or Collection) for the most reliable drinking experiences.
 However, if you’re looking for something specific to pique your interest, here are 10 of the best wines at M&S today.

-What are the IWSC Drinks Supermarket of the Year Awards?
+What are the IWSC National Drinks Retail Awards?

-The IWSC Drinks Supermarket of the Year Awards were introduced to provide consumers with an in-depth evaluation of supermarkets’ alcoholic beverage offerings, inclusive of non-alcoholic alternatives.
-A panel of judges spend months evaluating the biggest UK retailers.
+The IWSC National Drinks Retail Awards were introduced to provide consumers with an in-depth evaluation of alcoholic beverage offerings from supermarkets and online retailers, inclusive of non-alcoholic alternatives.
+A panel of judges spend months evaluating the biggest in the UK.
 Attending supermarket tastings forms part of this process, offering judges the chance to taste many of the wines available in-store and see how buyers are responding to trends and consumer demand.

 More from Club Oenologique